facebook/relay/website/docs/tutorial/interfaces-polymorphism.md

 # GraphQL Types, Interfaces, and Polymorphism

 In this section, we’ll see how to treat different types of nodes differently.
 You might notice that some of the newsfeed stories in the example app are posted by people, while others are posted by organizations.
-In this example, we'll enhance our hovercard by writing a fragment that selects people-specific information about people posters and organization-specific information about organization posters.
+In this example, we'll enhance our hovercard by writing a fragment that selects people-specific information about people  and organization-specific information about organizations.

 * * *